damponsah20/DATA-ASSIMILATION/README.md

 THIS CODE PROVIDES INSIGHTS IN USING SIMPLE METHODS(Optimal Interpolation) FOR DATA ASSIMILATION PROCESSES

-The datasets used are random numbers for practice purposes
+The datasets used are random numbers for practice purposes only